shammur/SemEval2022Task3/README.md

 **_Subtask2_**:
 https://colab.research.google.com/drive/18KwrdyTsp3wOPcaB7pyFnqOSc3Te7p-X?usp=sharing

-You can also find the nessary codes in this git repository
+You can also find the necessary codes in this git repository

 ## License